Xin Xu, Ph.D.

 Rockville, MD 20850

 Pharmacokinetics (PK) plays a critical role in the drug discovery and development process.
 The key objective of the Drug Metabolism and Pharmacokinetics (DMPK) group, within the Therapeutics for Rare and Neglected Disease (TRND) program, is to utilize the PK concept effectively in structure optimization, lead selection, pivotal study design for efficacy and safety evaluations, and dose regimen forecast for human clinical trials.
 Scientists in the DMPK group will discover and implement new techniques and approaches for Absorption, Distribution, Metabolism and Excretion (ADME) studies.
-The DMPK group will also act as a driver in introducing translational science to PK and efficacy studies, recommend responsibleationalizing the use of animal models for human drug tests, and bridging gaps between in vitro and in vivo studies.
+The DMPK group will serve as a driver in introducing translational science to PK and efficacy studies, rationalizing the use of animal models for human drug tests, and bridging gaps between in vitro and in vivo studies.

 In addition, the group will be an "experimental hub" that, even with limited resources, will blend pharmacodynamics and toxicity evaluations of new drug candidates together with traditional ADME studies in a creative way.
 The DMPK group will also actively seek input and feedback from the FDA in conducting essential studies for TRND drug candidates.